pascalvanderheiden/azd-ais-async/README.md

 ### Testing

 A [tests.http](tests.http) file with relevant tests you can perform is included, to check if your deployment is successful.
-You need the subcription key, created in API Management in order to test the API.
+You need the consumer subscription key, created in API Management in order to test the API.
 The rest of the names / urls can be fetched from the azd env file here: .azure/<name>/.env or by using this command:

 ```shell
 azd env get-values